 Do I Have to be Immersed to Become a Member of the Christian Church?

-It is a requirement that everyone placing membership be a baptized believer (through immersion) in Christ.
+It is a requirement that everyone placing membership have a shared experience in being immersed into Christ.
 If you were immersed at an earlier point in your life, it is not necessary to be re-immersed to become a member.
 In the New Testament, we find no evidence of "unbaptized believers."
+To be a member of Christ's body, one must be clothed with Christ and buried with him in baptism.

 1. Attendance (Hebrews 10:25; 1 Corinthians 12: 12-27) The New Testament never conceives of a Christian who is not actively involved in the life of the church.
 The health of the church depends on its members being present during corporate and smaller gatherings.